MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ------------------------------ -->
 #### Downloading files

-There are a couple of known limitations of the current downloads behavior for WebView2 in UWP.
+There are a couple of known limitations for current downloads behavior for WebView2 in UWP.

-###### Which version supports downloading files

-Downloading files is only available in preview via the Edge Dev channel until Edge 104; moreover, it is disabled by default.
-To enable downloading files, use the command-line switch `edge-webview-optional-enable-uwp-regular-downloads`.

 ###### Save As